Gallery Image 1

 Overview

-Most paddles are just smooth surfaces that send the ball floating out of bounds.
+Most pickleball paddles on the market today are just smooth surfaces that send the ball floating out of bounds.
 They are toys.
 The JOOLA Vision CGS 16 is not a toy.
-It is a rough, elongated slab of carbon designed to grab that ball and make it do what you tell it to do.
-It feels like a tool you would find in a workshop, something built to last through the heat and the bad line calls.
+It is a rough, elongated slab of raw carbon fiber designed to grab that ball and make it do exactly what you tell it to do.
+It feels like a tool you would find in a professional workshop, built for enhanced durability to last through the summer heat and the inevitable bad line calls.

 "You don't play pickleball to find yourself.
 You play to lose the rest of the world for an hour."

-Elongated Shape π β 16.4 inches long.
+• Elongated Shape πŸ“ – 16.4 inches long.
 It reaches balls you have no business reaching.

-Protective Edge π‘οΈ β A guard that keeps the paddle from falling apart when you scrape the ground.
+• Fusion Edge Technology πŸ›‘οΈ – A specialized protective edge guard that keeps the paddle from delaminating when you scrape the ground.

 The Anatomy of Grip and Spin

 Marketing people like to use big words.
-They talk about "technologies" and "innovation."
+They talk about "innovations" and "proprietary blends."
 Ignore them.
 Look at the paddle face.
-The Vision CGS 16 uses a Carbon Grip Surface.
+The Vision CGS 16 utilizes a raw carbon fiber face with a Carbon Grip Surface.
 It feels like grit.
 It feels like the road.
 When the ball hits a smooth paddle, it slides.
-When it hits this paddle, it sticks for a fraction of a second.
+When it hits this carbon fiber pickleball paddle, it sticks for a fraction of a second.

 That friction allows you to roll your wrist and send the ball diving over the net.
-It is called spin.
+This is superior control in action.
 It makes the other guy look foolish when the ball dips at his feet.
 You aren't doing magic; you are just using the right friction.
-You can find this paddle and check the texture here: <affiliate links>.
+If you're unsure if this is the right fit, our expert staff is available for a paddle consultation to compare this against Kevlar paddles or other materials in the pickleball industry.

 The air is thicker than you think.
-When you swing a wide, flat object, the air pushes back.
-It slows you down.
-JOOLA curved the head of this paddle.
-They call it Aero-Curve.
-It means less drag.
+When you swing a wide, flat object, the air pushes back, slowing your swing weight.
+JOOLA curved the head of this paddle using a specialized technology-driven design called Aero-Curve.

 Then there is the handle.
+It features cushioned grips with a specialized grip circumference that fits the human hand comfortably.
 It is 5.5 inches long.
 This matters.
-A lot of paddles have short, stubby handles that leave your pinky hanging off the edge like a cliffhanger.
-This handle is long.
-You can get two hands on it for a backhand drive.
-It has ridges.
-It absorbs sweat.
-It doesn't slip when the sun is high and your palms are wet.
+A lot of paddles have short, stubby handles that leave your pinky hanging off the edge.
+This handle is long, ridges-heavy, and absorbs sweat so it doesn't slip when the sun is high on the pickleball court.

 The Good and The Bad